 The island rises up from the sea and forms a plateau on the top.
 This plateau is covered in a meadow which lends Tap Mun its English name, Grass Island.
-Obviously, my photo doesn’t do justice to the grass because we went during a cloudy winter day.
+Obviously, my photo doesn’t do justice to the grass because we went on a cloudy winter day.
 But you get the point.

 Best Picnic Spot In Hong Kong?

 The meadow, along with views of the sea, makes Tap Mun a perfect spot for picnics (and also camping).
 Just be careful – you’ll be sharing the meadows with its local inhabitants – feral cows.
 Lot’s and lot’s of feral cows roam the hilltops of Grass Island.

 As long as you don’t disturb them, they won’t disturb you.
 Although, there is an enormous amount of cow dung on the island!
 Make sure you don’t step into it.

 Once you get off at the Tap Mun ferry pier, there are a couple of seafood restaurants to your left.
 If you turn right towards the New Fisherman Village, you’ll find a few more restaurants.
 But the ones on the other side are relatively easier to find as they’re along your path.

 I’m sure you can find plenty of better pictures of Tap Mun on the internet.
 Unfortunately, the day we were on the island was as cloudy and drabby as it gets.

 But I still think I got some great photos of the island from all angles.

 Aerial Views Of Tap Mun